-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and: - a.
-Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - No exceptions were found as a result of this procedure. - b.
-Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - No exceptions were found as a result of this procedure. - 21.
-Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+- A. Using the 5 randomly selected employees officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - 1.
+Observe whether the documentation demonstrates that each employee official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170; and ii.
+Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.

+B. Inquire and or observe whether the agency has appointed an ethics designee as required by R.S.
 42:1170.